To connect the CCTV cameras it is necessary to use a power supply that provides the voltage and the proper current according to the project.

 Is necessary to have a 7A power supply for a 16 cameras project

-With a 7A power supply we can connect the cameras as shown in the image below
+With a 7A power supply, we can connect the cameras as shown in the image below

 Repeat the process for the other cameras, splitting between the other connectors that have not yet been used.
 In the example above there would be 8 cameras in each pair of connectors (V- V+).
-In practice it is best to buy a power supply that has more connectors available to make the installation easier and organized.
+In practice, it is best to buy a power supply that has more connectors available to make the installation easier and organized.

 There are other professional power supplies that allow the connection of each camera to its own fuse-protected and LED post that indicates if the camera is powered.
 See the example in the image below:

 This is a centralized 12VDC and 10A power supply with individual terminals for connecting up to 18 cameras.
-The fuses are PTC type that open as there is a high current that heats the circuit and closes when it ceases the passage of the current, so it resets itself without needing to be replaced.
+The fuses are PTC type that opens as there is a high current that heats the circuit and closes when it ceases the passage of the current, so it resets itself without needing to be replaced.

-A power supply like this allows the connection of 18 cameras with maximum consumption of 500mA each.
+A power supply like this allows the connection of 18 cameras with a maximum consumption of 500mA each.
 (10/18 = 0.55).
 That would be enough for our previous example with 16 cameras that consume 350mA each.